 The way we choose to spend our money and time can help towards a wilder Scotland.
 However, the way we choose to use our vote is now more important than ever

 Find out how well informed your MSPs are about rewilding.
 Do they understand the value of fully functioning ecosystems and how this relates to the health of wider society?
 Do they support the return of species that many people think belong here?
 If not, why not?

 If you use social media, these are all reasonable and valid questions but be measured and respectful in your communications and listen to points of view that may not coincide with yours.
 Nobody reacts positively to being told how to think.

 WHAT IS IT WORTH TO YOU?

 We want as many people as possible to have a copy of MeWilding.
-We know you will appreciate that books are expensive to write, illustrate and publish and we’re a not-for-profit company, so we’d like you to pay us something for MeWilding.
+We know you will appreciate that books are expensive to write, illustrate and publish and we’re a small charity, so we’d like you to pay us something for MeWilding.
 However, we are not going to insist.
 We would like you to pay us what you feel it’s worth to you.
 You can pay us £5, you can pay us £10, you can pay us £30 - you decide.

 We also offer a digital version so although there’s something really satisfying about the look and feel of a ‘real’ book and it’s something you can refer to without the use of a screen, the electronic version obviously uses no paper so already, you’re MeWilding!

 We really hope you are inspired and remember, rewilding is not for someone else, it’s for everyone.